thomastoledo/urlchemy/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+If you spot an issue or have an idea for improvement, feel free to open an issue or submit a pull request. 😊